Continuing Education Loans

 Is it hard to obtain continued education loans?

 It is no longer hard to obtain a continued student loan, especially since private lenders have quickly caught on to this growing trend.
-Some of the most highly recommended continued education loans on the market are offered by Sallie Mae.
+Some of the most highly recommended continuing education loans on the market are offered by Sallie Mae.

 How can I apply for financial aid for continuing education?